jamesboyman2/jamesboyman2.github.io/_dsposts/2020-01-16-Boston_Construction_Permits.md

 ##### 5. Ask students to record a role play with a partner for upload to the learning management system.
 These recordings would be visible only to the instructor.

-To record their own role plays, students were paired with a partner at the beginning of the course with whom they would meet every week to record their mock session.
+To record their own role plays, students were paired with a partner at the beginning of the course with whom they would meet every week to record their mock sessions.
 Since there were an even number of weeks in the course, students were able to switch roles every week, alternating between the therapist role and the client role.
 This activity provided a safe environment in which to practice skills necessary for success as a therapist, and by sending the recording to the instructor, students would receive targeted feedback to incorporate into their learning.
 It also created an opportunity for varied repetition, so students could practice the same skills they reinforced through the case questions in step 3 in a different medium.
 Finally, practicing with a partner provided an opportunity for social learning, reinforcing the student's intrinsic motivation to learn.

 ##### 6. In the 90 minute group session conducted over Zoom, the instructor would review the case questions and lead a structured discussion with students about their thoughts on the case and role play.